Skip to main content

 1. Content attracts organic traffic: Your in-depth guides and tools rank in Google and AI search, bringing visitors who are researching purchases in your niche.

-2. Traffic feeds the email list: Lead magnets, tool-based capture, and content upgrades convert 3-8% of visitors into email subscribers.
+2. Traffic feeds the email list: Lead magnets, tool-based capture, and content upgrades convert a meaningful share of visitors into email subscribers β€” readers who arrived with genuine topic interest are more likely to opt in.

 4. Purchases generate data: Customer purchase data tells you what content converts best, which guides to invest in, and what topics to cover next.